JunkaiDong/junkaidong.github.io/physics/orthogonalitycatastrophe.md

 $$G(\omega)\propto (\omega-\omega_c)^{V^2-1}.$$

-We note that Joaquin Luttinger himself was involved in related topics as well: he pointed out the Cauchy's determinant in Anderson and Yuval's paper [[7](https://doi.org/10.1103/PhysRevLett.23.89)], which greatly simplifies some of Nozieres and de Dominicis' derivations.
-Anderson's interview and [his article on Luttinger's biographical memoir](http://www.nasonline.org/publications/biographical-memoirs/memoir-pdfs/luttinger-joaquin.pdf) has some hilarious accounts on this matter.
+We note that Joaquin Luttinger himself was involved in related topics as well: he pointed out the Cauchy's determinant in Anderson and Yuval's paper[^7], which greatly simplifies some of Nozieres and de Dominicis' derivations.
+Anderson's interview and his [article](http://www.nasonline.org/publications/biographical-memoirs/memoir-pdfs/luttinger-joaquin.pdf) on Luttinger's biographical memoir has some hilarious accounts on this matter.

 ### "Fermi liquid" and Alien Particles - Just Not Electrons

 The calculation above not only applies to electronic Fermi liquids.
-We can also have **composite** Fermi liquids occuring at half filled Landau levels [[8](https://doi.org/10.1103/PhysRevB.47.7312)].
+We can also have **composite** Fermi liquids occuring at half filled Landau levels[^8].
 Composite fermions are not electrons: they are gauge fluxes attached to physical electrons, and they are neutral.
 They are also responsible for most of the fractional quantum Hall states we know.

 Suppose that these pretty exotic particles indeed forms a Fermi liquid.
 Now suppose you try to tunnel an electron into this system.
 Note that the electron is charged, whereas these composite fermions are not.
 Thus the electron is an alien particle that has its own dynamics and is pretty much decoupled from the active degrees of freedom -- the gapless composite fermions.
 It only adds a potential term for the composite fermions.
 This scenario is reminiscent of the scenario above: a core electron is excited, and it only adds a potential term for the electrons.

-In a short paper by Bert and friends [[9](https://doi.org/10.1103/PhysRevLett.71.777)] they used exactly the formalism above to calculate the tunneling density of states.
+In a short paper by Bert and friends[^9] they used exactly the formalism above to calculate the tunneling density of states.
 They use the fact that that the density-density response function $\chi(\v{q},\omega)$ is dominated by a diffusive mode

 $$
 \chi(\v{q},\omega)=\braket{\rho(\v{q},\omega)\rho(-\v{q},-\omega)}\sim\frac{1}{1-i\omega/\beta q^2}.